Financial Due Diligence from the Founder’s Side

 You can, but it’s risky.
 Investors lose confidence when issues surface mid-process and fixing problems under pressure often leads to mistakes.
 We always recommend getting your house in order before you start raising capital.

-Not necessarily, but having strategic financial support makes a huge difference.
+Not necessarily, but having CFO support makes a huge difference.
 We help founders prepare investor-ready financials, clean up cap tables and ensure compliance well before due diligence begins, so you’re never caught off guard.

 Events coming up